Multibit-Legacy/multibit/README.md

 ### Branching strategy

-This follows the  [master-develop](http://nvie.com/posts/a-successful-git-branching-model/) pattern.
+This follows the ["master-develop" or "Git flow"](http://nvie.com/posts/a-successful-git-branching-model/) pattern.

 There are 2 main branches: `master` and `develop`.
 The `master` branch is exclusively for releases, while the `develop` is exclusively for release candidates.
 The `develop` branch always has a Maven version of `develop-SNAPSHOT`.